 - The new device will automatically populate the password field and connect to Wi-Fi

-That you can actually long press on the list of websites on the prior screen and copy either the userid or the password in one shot.
+You can long press on the list of websites on the prior screen and copy either the userid or the password in one shot!

 Step-by-Step Guide to Create a Wi-Fi QR Code for Android Devices

 - Download a QR Code generator; we used Qrafter

 - Enter your SSID (Network Name) and Password—find these on your router

 - Save the QR Code and share it with your friends